boltlabs-inc/zip-spec/zip-bolt-support.rst

 -------------
 To close the channel, the customer can initiate by posting the most recent commitment transaction (in Section 2.3) that spends from the multi-signature transparent address with inputs that satisfies the script and the ``OP_BOLT`` opcode in mode 1.
 This consists of a closing token (i.e., merchant signature on the wallet state) or an opening of the initial wallet commitment (if there were no payments on the channel via mode 2).

 Once the timeout has been reached, the customer can post a transaction that claims the output of the customer closing transaction to a shielded output (see below for an example).
-Before the timeout, the merchant can claim the funds from the ``to_customer'' output by posting a revocation token, if they have one.
+Before the timeout, the merchant can claim the funds from the ``to_customer`` output by posting a revocation token, if they have one.

-The merchant can immediately claim the ``to_merchant'' output from the customer closing transaction to a shielded address by presenting their P2PKH address.
+The merchant can immediately claim the ``to_merchant`` output from the customer closing transaction to a shielded address by presenting their P2PKH address.

 Because we do not know how to encumber the outputs of shielded outputs right now, we will rely on a standard transaction to move funds from the closing transaction into a shielded address as follows: